ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-35939](https://github.com/Live-Hack-CVE/CVE-2021-35939) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-35939.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-35939.svg)

 ## CVE-2017-7494
- A remote code execution flaw was found in Samba.
-A malicious authenticated samba client, having write access to the samba share, could use this flaw to execute arbitrary code as root.
+ Samba since version 3.5.0 and before 4.6.4, 4.5.10 and 4.4.14 is vulnerable to remote code execution vulnerability, allowing a malicious client to upload a shared library to a writable share, and then cause the server to load and execute it.